ZYinMD/marvelsnap-on-screen/maintain.md

 1. run `deno task step3`, this will download the image of the new card.

-1. commit -m "update cards"
+1. commit -m "facts: update cards"

 1. run `deno task step5`, this will tell me which cards do I need to manually put into "map.ts", which is the main source of truth of the app.